 Rep Ref Obje ctor Ref Organisa tion Main Polic y Para Site no. Details of Representation Officer Response to Representation balconies in the previous building regulations section would allow for house units to be able to grow vegetables/ plants /general greening in their own space.
 Trees should not be cut so often.
 The ones in my area have been reduced twice in the last two three years which is ridiculous.
 There are plenty of tree free sites for fussy home owners to choose to live to without their complaints ruining the neighbourhood for its other residents. residential design standards SPD sets out how we will require new developments to provide amenity space.
-60 617 Policy 26 5 have ground floor public use to all buildings.
+60 617 Policy 26 have ground floor public use to all buildings.
 There are enough existing shop fronts which are competing with the increase in on line shopping.
 The site for Wood Dene doesn't need a high tower, that's ridiculous!
-There existing high buildings to the level of the rail in Peckham Town Centre and the Elephant but Wood Dene is in a low rise area and hopefully East Peckham will be able to become a listed area so preventing this unworthy ambition.
-That site and area needs family sized homes with 3 plus bedrooms as stated in previous sections.
-The oldest hose in Peckham is in Woods Rd opposite Wood Dene site.
-I would like east Peckham to become a heritage listed area similar to buildings could be located in the action area.
+There existing high buildings to the level of the rail in Peckham Town Centre and the Elephant but Wood Policy 26: Building heights sets out the locations where tall buildings could be located in the action area.
 The evidence that informs this policy is set out in the Peckham and Nunhead Action Area urban design background paper and Peckham and Nunhead characterisation study.
 Any suggestions for designation of a new conservation area would need to be explored by our design and conservation team and need to meet the requirements for designation as set out in NPPF paragraph 127.
 The AAP does not recommend the designation of a new conservation area as the feeling at the moment is that there is not sufficient evidence to meet the criteria to be designated as a conservation area.
-We will continue to review this, and future 61 617 1 Core Action Area The Aylesham site could be redeveloped.
+We will continue to review this, and future conservation areas can be designated outside of the AAP process.
+We already provide some protection for local heritage assets through listed buildings and our design and conservation team are currently in the process of preparing the local list and will be consulting on this in Spring 2013.
+61 617 Core Action Area The Aylesham site could be redeveloped.
 All buildings that could be listed should The guidance for PNAAP 1, the Aylesham Centre supports redevelopment of this site.
 Our design and conservation